-We asked the bigwigs of the UK ski industry to share their all-time favourite ski areas
+We asked the bigwigs of the ski industry to share their all-time favourite ski areas

 Mike Jardine, Snowsport Industries Of Great Britain – Nevis Range, Scotland

 When it’s got the right cover it’s as good as anywhere in the Alps.
 The back corries have huge variety, providing the best lift-served backcountry skiing in Scotland: steep, narrow gullies, open snow fields, very few people and spectacular scenery.
 Since 2010, Scottish winters seem to have got better, with impressive snow cover above 500-600m.
 Of course, there’s the odd day with cloud, wind and rain, but that’s all part of the very special Scottish experience!

 Rob Glenister, Armada skis, UK Director – Morzine, France

 It caters for all levels of skier with great pisted and off-piste runs both through the forest and well above the tree-line.
 It also has a great network of lifts – so not much hiking required to reach the off-piste goods.
 Nothing better than looking back up the mountain after riding down in the fresh snow and saying to yourself: “I lay down those lines”.

 Mark Brigham, Ellis Brigham, Marketing Director – Steamboat Springs, USA